Dr. Lawrence Herman

 Recognize the advantages of early diagnosis and available treatment options.

 Crawford R. Craniosynostosis: Evaluation of the Abnormally-shaped Head.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.